 As students enter fifth grade, they are ready for new educational, physical, emotional, and spiritual challenges.
 The Middle School at St. Andrew the Apostle Catholic School provides them with educational and extracurricular opportunities that awaken their minds and bodies and fulfill their needs for new learning experiences.
+We use Louisiana State Standards to create our lessons and to assure readiness for the next grade level.
+Through the use of 1:1 Chromebooks, we are able to enhance the curriculum and provide a blended learning environment.

 Middle School helps students grow and develop into responsible and inquisitive adolescents while preparing them for the academic and social rigors of high school.
 It is a three-year journey during which students begin to define their sense of self.
 They begin to identify their interests and talents in particular disciplines while developing their leadership skills.
+Middle school is also a time when our students take on more responsibility, from changing classes for each subject, to having their own lockers, to becoming leaders within our school community.

 While they are testing their new-found maturity, students can take comfort in knowing they are at home in a place that provides them with love and security, a place where they will experience an atmosphere of mutual respect, support, and affirmation.